Life in 19th Century Birmingham

-Any Christian who was not part of the Church of England was considered to be a dissenter.
+Any Christian who was not part of the Church of England was considered a dissenter.
 There were plenty in and around Birmingham in the 19th century, and it is of note that towards the end of the 19th century Birmingham saw more worshipers at Protestant nonconformist churches than at Church of England churches.1

 There were a variety of churches to meet their needs and included some large and handsome buildings.
 As well as catering for the Catholic and Jewish communities they also belonged to Wesleyans, Independents, Baptists, Presbyterians, Quakers and Unitarians.

 The Roman Catholic church of St Chad’s was completed in 1841.
-Based on designs by Pugin, it was built in the shape of a cross from brick with bath stone dressings.
+Based on designs by Pugin, it was built in the shape of a cross from brick with Bath stone dressings.
 It included a fine rood screen, richly-carved stalls from Cologne, and a splendid pulpit of carved oak from Belgium.
-The church became a Cathedral in 1850 and is notable as being the first Catholic cathedral to be built in the UK following the Reformation.
+The church became a Cathedral in 1850 and is notable for being the first Catholic cathedral to be built in the UK following the Reformation.

 The Jewish synagogue in Blucher Street was erected in 1858 at the cost of £10,000.

 Connecting Birmingham to the Outside World

 Growth of the town was helped by the arrival of the railways in 1837.
 The first line to open was the Grand Junction Railway linking Birmingham with Liverpool and Manchester.
 The following year the line to London was opened.
 It has been reported that in 1838, a journey to the capital would take 5 hours and 38 minutes, and although this is significantly longer than the 1 hour 25 minute (approx) journey you may expect today, it was considerably quicker that the horse-drawn mail coach, which would have taken around 12 hours.